Events

 paid_atstringISO 8601 timestamp when paid (success only)

-error_messagestringError description (failed only)
+error_messagestringHuman-readable error description (failed only)

 payment_methodstringPayment method type (pix, card, boleto, etc.)